Domestic burning

 - ensure you have a working carbon monoxide monitor

 - buy the right appliance.
-On 1 January 2022, Ecodesign regulations came into force which means stoves sold after this date need to be Ecodesign, showing that they meet a set criteria for efficiency and emissions.
+On 1 January 2022, Ecodesign regulations came into force which means stoves sold after this date need to be Ecodesign, showing that they meet set criteria for efficiency and emissions.
 If you are buying a new appliance, look for one that is Ecodesign or is DEFRA approved

 - use approved suppliers.
 HETAS is a non-profit organisation that work within the wood-burning industry.
 They have accreditation schemes for customers to find a HETAS approved retailer, installer, chimney sweeps or maintenance professional